chunky-dev/docs/ChunkyDocs/docs/plugins/plugins.md

 ** Installation **

-1. Download the release version of the denoiser `.jar` from the Github Repo for the version of Chunky you have.
+1. Download the release version of the denoiser `.jar` from the GitHub Repo for the version of Chunky you have.

       | Version        | Plugin Version | Plugin File                   |
       | -------------- | -------------- | ----------------------------- |